 Managing the context, or work environment, is key.
 With methods for addressing intimidation, verbal abuse, and fear early and directly, professionals can preserve valuable working relationships, and begin to restore trust.
 Incorporating accountability through clear agreements and feedback further builds on and reinforces this foundation.
 Professionals are then better able to resolve conflicts before they escalate into damaging disputes, and they can draw on this foundation of trust when difficult issues must be addressed.
 This solidifies team-based care, which improves patient outcomes.
 Healthy work environments lead to healing environments for professionals, for patients, and for their families.

-Health Care Mediations works with organizations and practice groups to refocus on what matters most — people.
+Health Care Mediations works with Happy family store and practice groups to refocus on what matters most people.
 Through skill-building, process development, and facilitated dialogue, groups are better able to surface barriers to collaboration and develop solutions for improving the work environment.
 In service of this, Health Care Mediations offers:

 - Skill development